JerichoArt/SiderealClock/README.md

 * **JavaScript:** Powers the clock's logic, animations, and time calculations.
 * **SVG:** Used for drawing the dynamic clock face and hands.
 * **PWA:** Utilizes `manifest.json` and `service-worker.js` for installability and offline support.

+## **Customization**
+You can modify the time unit definitions and other constants in the JavaScript section of index.html to experiment with different temporal systems.